-Academic units are urged to reflect on the findings from the measures, and on the methods and standards used to reach conclusions; so, once the data are gathered, how did your academic unit go about sharing and analyzing the data?
+Academic units are urged to reflect on the findings from the measures, and on the methods and standards used to reach conclusions.
+Once the data were gathered, how did your academic unit go about sharing and analyzing the data?
 What methods, subjective or objective, did your academic unit use to assess your findings?
 A common subjective method is conversation among an academic unit's faculty.
 You might report details about that conversation, such as the following: Was it a retreat or a meeting set aside for this purpose?
 Who was involved?
-All members of your academic unit?
-Anybody in addition to members of your academic unit?
+Were all members of your academic unit involved, and was anybody in addition to members of your academic unit involved?
 When did it take place?
 Commonly, objective measures involve statistical analyses of tests administered - some description of the method should be provided.
 Who performed this analysis?
 Using what tools?